p3nguin-kun/penguinVim/README.md

 sudo dnf install neovim git (if you use RHEL or Red-hat based distro)

 brew install neovim (if you use macOS)

+pkg install neovim git (if you use Termux)
 ```

 - Install penguinVim